xxl4tomxu98/tom-python/W17D1/W17_assess_practice/test/review.md

 Describe how to define a function in Python

 Create a named function with def
-Create an anonymous function with lamda
+Create an anonymous function with lambda
 Demonstrate how to invoke a function

 Write functions which could do some/all of these: